DMW2151/msls-pytorch-dcgan/docs/post.md

 - `D(G(Z))` &mdash; Given an output of the generator, the probability that the discriminator believes the image to be real.
 A high `D(G(Z))` suggests the generator has "tricked" the discriminator.

-Overall, our GAN is trying to maximize the sum of the two terms.
 The critical steps in each training iteration involve measuring the values of the following terms.
 For the formula-inclined, the GAN is simply maximizing the following function:

 <center>`min​`<sub>`G`</sub>`max​`<sub>`V`</sub>`(D,G) = E`<sub>`x∼pdata​(x)`</sub>​`[logD(x)] + E`<sub>`z∼pz​(z)​`</sub>`[log(1−D(G(z)))]`</center>